bzminer/bzminer/README.md

   --http_address TEXT         Set IP address for HTTP API to listen on.
 Default is 0.0.0.0.
   --http_port INT             Set which port the HTTP API listens on. default is 4014.
   --http_password TEXT        Set password for HTTP API.
 If not set, HTTP API will not be enabled. default is empty.
+  --force_opencl INT          Force all devices to use the OpenCL implementation (if possible).
   ```

 ![image](https://user-images.githubusercontent.com/83083846/132102657-c729363e-7a94-46dc-b40f-2b5ba27ac845.png)